pritikapaul246/rv32i-core/README.md

   256-word memory (`addr[9:2]` indexes the array); the unused bits would matter in a design with byte-addressable memory or a larger address space.

-## How to explain this design in an interview

-- Why single-cycle first: it's the cleanest way to get correct control logic before adding pipelining complexity (hazards, forwarding, branch prediction) — the natural next step.
-- Why these instructions: chosen to exercise every datapath element (ALU ops, memory read/write, register writeback, immediate generation, control flow) with the smallest useful subset.
-- Known next steps if extended: pipeline it (5-stage classic MIPS-style), add JALR + branch variants beyond BEQ, add CSRs for interrupts, and push the RTL through an open-source synthesis/PnR flow (Yosys + OpenLane on the SkyWater 130nm PDK) to go from RTL to a real physical layout — directly relevant for SoC/ASIC-focused roles.